BlueWizardHat/demo-kotlin-maven/common-libraries/bluewizardhat-spring-rediscache/README.md

 If ```refreshAfter``` is longer than ```expireAfter``` or ```refreshAfter``` is ```null``` the object will simply expire without ever being refreshed.

-Note if the value is not fetched before it expires it will also not be refreshed asynchronously.
-To keep a value cached it will need to be fetched periodically.
+Note if the value is not requested before it expires it will also not be refreshed asynchronously.
+To keep a value cached it will need to be requested periodically.

 ### Usage